xcart/xcart-docs/_pages/kb_en/modules/special_offers/spend_x_get_y.md

 {% endnote %}

-After **General Options** comes the 'Dates' section (Figure 4).
+After **General Settings** comes the 'Dates' section:

 ![Fig 4]({{site.baseurl}}/attachments/dates.png)

-In this section the cart admin can define the dates the offer will start and end at.
+In this section the store administrator can define the dates the offer will start and end at.
 If the dates are not defined the offer will be open-ended.

-When the dates are defined you can proceed to **Conditions and Reward**, the sections that are literary a heart of the offer as here the cart admin defines a subtotal the offer will be applied to (it is  $100 in the sample), the category(s) and the membership(s) and a reward a customer will get (Figure 5).
+When the dates are defined you can proceed to **Conditions and Reward**, the sections that are literary a heart of the offer as here the store administrator defines a subtotal the offer will be applied to (it is  $100 in the sample), the category(s) and the membership(s) and a reward a customer will get (Figure 5).

 ![Fig 5]({{site.baseurl}}/attachments/conditions-reward.png)